gradle/build-tool-training-exercises/Android_Apps_with_Gradle_Build_Tool/exercise3/README.md

 you will go over the following:

 * Create modules for features
-* Add UI elements

-At the end of this exercise you will have a fully working app.
+At the end of this exercise you will have the math modules ready.

 ---
 ### Prerequisites